More than $55,000 Raised for Matt Talbot’s Hunger Relief and Homeless Prevention Services

-Matt Talbot Kitchen & Outreach teamed up with over 750 volunteers for the 21st Annual “Huskers Helping the Homeless” the weekend of October 7th.
-This year more than $54,000 was raised in support of MTKO’s hunger relief and homeless prevention services!
-Volunteers accepted monetary donations in the downtown area, Sam’s Club and Walmart stores, Russ’s Markets & Super Saver stores, and at Southpointe Pavilions.
-In addition to the efforts of the community volunteers, local businesses and individuals sponsored the event.
+Matt Talbot Kitchen & Outreach teamed up with more than 800 volunteers for “Huskers Helping the Homeless” the weekend of September 26th.
+During a 4-day period, volunteers accepted cash donations in the downtown area before the game, Sam’s Club & Walmart stores, Russ’s Markets & Super Savers, and at SouthPointe Pavilions.
+More than $55,000 was raised for hunger relief and homeless prevention services!
+In addition to the efforts of volunteers, local businesses and individuals sponsored the event.

 To celebrate the important role students have in this event, a trophy is awarded to the high school with the most registered volunteers on game day.
-This year’s winner was East High School with more than 70 volunteers.
-Pius X High School, a previous trophy winner, came in second place with more than 40 volunteers.
-Many other schools and colleges were represented.
+East High School was the winner for the third consecutive year.
+Congratulations Spartans!

 Special thanks to Mayor Leirion Gaylor Baird who served as an event spokesperson by recording video and audio announcements informing the community about Huskers Helping the Homeless.

 Matt Talbot is a hunger relief and outreach center that provides beyond basic needs to embolden people to have hope.
 Annually Matt Talbot provides over 110,000 nutritious meals to the hungry in Lincoln and nearly 40,000 homeless prevention services such as housing, substance use evaluations, life skills classes, nutrition counseling, and help with obtaining vital identification documents.